LLMs are Pretty Bad “Teammates”

 I’ve gone back to Kitpicks work over winter break.

 So, in the past few days, I’ve started getting a feel for real software engineering with AI, not just vibe-coding a user interface.
+I’ve added tests, written up some design sketches for components of the app, and done some refactoring work.

 I’m not sure I have much to add to all this discourse, other than to throw a +1 in the direction of Mr. Fowler based on my experiences so far.
 AI does all kinds of crazy random stuff that absolutely degrades the codebase and causes regressions.
-Agent instructions help, but only a little bit.
-I’ve found that even the most strongly worded instructions are often ignored.
+It’s not that the code is just ugly or whatever; it’s not some prissy aesthetic thing.
+AI makes code simply unmanageable, to the point that AI can’t resolve bugs arising from the mess it’s created.

-But still, for most tasks, I think it saves time to give Copilot one or two attempts to solve a problem before stepping in and doing it manually.
-I have a nearly fully-featured app up and running:
+My rule of thumb at this point is to give Copilot one or two attempts to solve a problem before stepping in and doing it manually.
+And this… pretty much works.

-1. Minus the fully skeptical attitudes which say that AI is completely useless.
-I think that attitude is increasingly marginalized, and probably increasingly less credible, given how easy it is to make AI write code which, at least, does something interesting.
+Minus the fully skeptical attitudes which say that AI is completely useless.
+I think that attitude is increasingly marginalized, and probably increasingly less credible, given how easy it is to make AI write code which, at least, does something interesting. ↩